ctb/titus-blog/src/2015-docker-and-replicating-papers.rst

 `I've seen
 <http://ivory.idyll.org/blog/2015-pycon-sprint-docker.html#disqus_thread>`__
-has to do with workflows, and I get the sense that the remaining people desperately want to avoid having to package their software.
-But it simply didn't make sense to break workflow steps for this paper out into different Docker images, since it mostly depends on our own software.
-If I really wanted to, I suppose I could break the Quake/Jellyfish step down into their own containers...
+has to do with workflows, and I get the sense that the remaining people desperately want to avoid having to worry about packaging their software.
+But it simply didn't make sense to me to break workflow steps for this paper out into different Docker images, since it only depends on a few pieces of software that all work together pretty well.
+(If I really wanted to, I suppose I could have broken the Quake/Jellyfish step down into their own containers, but I didn't see the value.)

-I'm not sure how the community feels about the volume binding, either.
-In this case, I really didn't want to package the raw data with the docker image; it's 15-20 GB of data!
-But it limits our ability to deploy the container to compute farms (admittedly, we don't really want to do that, but maybe we should).
-I'm not sure how to deal with that.
+I'm not sure how the community feels about the volume binding, either, which is how I'm getting the raw data into the container.
+The alternative was to package it in the container, but in this case, I really didn't want to package the raw data with the docker image; it's 15-20 GB of data!
+This limits our ability to deploy the container to compute farms (admittedly, we don't really want to do that, but maybe we should?)

 The main value that I currently see is in not polluting my work environment on machines where I can run Docker.
 (Sadly this does not yet include our HPC at MSU, but maybe we can broker something out at Davis.)
-I could also use a Project Jupyter container to build our figures, and use a Latex container to build the paper.
+I could also use a Project Jupyter container to build our figures, and use a Latex container to build the paper... perhaps that'd be overkill :).

 I do really like the explicit documentation of the install and execution steps.
 That's super cool and probably the most important bit for paper replication.
 The scientific world would be a better place if the computation for data analysis and modeling in most papers came in a Dockerfile-style format!
-"Here's the software you need, and the command to run; put the data here and go!"
+"Here's the software you need, and the command to run; put the data here and push the 'go' button!"

-I can absolutely see the value for stuff like `nucleotid.es
+I can absolutely see the value of docker for stuff like `nucleotid.es
 <http://nucleotid.es>`__, and think maybe we should re-tool our `k-mer
 counting benchmark paper
 <http://www.ncbi.nlm.nih.gov/pubmed/?term=PMC4111482>`__ to just use
-containers to run each k-mer counting package.
-That may be my next demo, unless I get sidetracked by my job :).
+containers to run each k-mer counting package benchmark.
+In fact, that may be my next demo, unless I get sidetracked by my job :).

 Next steps
 ----------